charlykso/Easy_Read/web/API/README.md

-This is the api that will be suplying to both the mobile and the web
+This app will enable user to subscribe and read book online.